-• All taxable supplies (excluding value of inward But Excludes supplies on which tax is payable by a person Central tax on reverse charge basis.
-State tax • Exempt service Union territory tax • Export of goods or services or both and Integrated Tax and • Inter- state supplies • Cess.
+• • • All taxable supplies (excluding value of inward supplies on which tax is payable by a person on reverse charge basis.
+Exempt supplies Export of goods or services or both and Inter- state supplies of persons having the same PAN But Excludes • Central tax • State tax • Union territory tax • Integrated Tax and • Cess. ------- -- --